Look out for our regular updates about Mgahinga Gorilla Park & Mountain Gorillas in Uganda!!

 Best Time Of The Year To Visit Mgahinga Gorilla Park

 You can visit the Mgahinga Gorilla National Park Uganda on safari in Uganda at any time.
 Though you are in tropical Africa, the weather is ideal for Gorilla or Golden Monkey Trekking, Volcano Climbs, Hikes, and the Batwa Trail.

 The average is around 25 degrees Celsius.
 Nighttime temperatures get down to 10 degrees Celsius if you are staying at the Mount Gahinga Lodge.

-The months of January through March, late June through early October, and mid-December to the end of the month is ideal for Gorilla Trekking, Climbing, and Hiking in Mgahinga Gorilla Park.
+The months of January through March, late June through early October, and mid-December to the end of the month is ideal for Gorilla Tracking, Climbing, and Hiking in Mgahinga Gorilla Park.

 April, October through early December, is ideal for those that want a lower price at luxury Lodges such as Mount Gahinga Lodge.

 Lodges & Hotels Where To Stay/Accommodation In Mgahinga Park?

-There is no accommodation within Mgahinga Gorilla National Park Uganda and overnight camping in the forest is forbidden.
+There are no accommodation facilities within Mgahinga Gorilla National Park Uganda and overnight camping in the forest is forbidden.

 However, there are several lodges catering to all budgets situated within a few kilometers close to the park.